ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

   it sends a RECOVER message to the counterparty gateway, informing them of its most recent state.
-  The message contains various parameters such as the session ID, message type, SATP stage, sequence number, a flag indicating if the sender is a backup gateway, the new public key if the sender is a backup, the timestamp of the last known log entry, and the sender's digital signature.
+  The message contains various parameters such as the session ID, message type, SATP stage, context ID, a flag indicating if the sender is a backup gateway, the new public key if the sender is a backup, the timestamp of the last known log entry, and the sender's digital signature.

 - RECOVER-UPDATE: Upon receiving the RECOVER message, the counterparty gateway sends a RECOVER-UPDATE message.
-  This message carries the difference between the log entry corresponding to the received sequence number from the recovered gateway and the latest sequence number (corresponding to the latest log entry).
   The message includes parameters such as the session ID, message type, the hash of the previous message, the list of log messages that the recovered gateway needs to update, and the sender's digital signature.